nflechas/ny-estimator/README.md

 We will use these notebooks as a baseline to create more optimized functions that can be used in an ML inference pipeline.
 # The MLE Challenge
+You have to fork this repository to complete the following challenges in your own `github` account.
+Feel free to solve the challenge however you want.

+Once completed, add a `SOLUTIONS.md` file justifying your responses and don't forget to send back the solution.

+If you have any doubts or questions, don't hesitate to open an issue to ask any question about any challenge.

 ## Challenge 1 - Refactor DEV code